rhiannonmcn/Love-Light-Photography/README.md

 ## Responsive Testing

 Responsiveness was tested via a few different mediums manually, including Chrome Devtools, The viewport resizer chrome extension and [The Responsive Design Checker](https://responsivedesignchecker.com/) website.

+## Manual Testing

+In addition to the autmated process above, I carried out manual testing on the site as well.

+* Naviagtion Menu
+    * Verified that all the links link to the appropriate page with no broken links on all pages.
+    * Verified that the logo when clicked links back to the Home Page.
+    * Verified that the logo image has an alt text and fallback image for non browser support of the svg file.
+    * Verified that the hover effects are consistent on all links.
+    * Verified that the active page is highlighted.
+    * Verified that the navigation bar is full responsive.

+* Home Page
+    * Verified that the Hero image is not pixelated and is fully responsive.
+    * Verified that all images on the home page are optimised and have alt functions.
+    * Verified that all the elements are fully responsive

+* Packages Page
+    * Verified that all the images are optimised and have alt texts.
+    *Verified that all the elements are fully responsive.

+* Gallery Page
+    * Verfied all the images are optimised and have alt texts.
+    * Verified that all elements are fully responsive.

+* Contact Page
+    * Verified that contact form cannot be submitted without the required information (First Name, Last Name and Email Address)
+    * Verified that once the information is submitted via contact form, that the GET function works correctly and retrieves the thank you page.
+    * Verified that the mailto function works correctly on the email link.
+    * Verified that the page is fully responsive.

+* Thank You Page
+    * Verified that the thank you page is linked correctly to the contact form.
+    * That the Thank You Page is fully responsive.

+* Footer
+    * Verrified that the email asset links properly with the mailto function.
+    * Verified that the social media links are all linked properly to the releveant social media home pages.
+    * Verified that all the social media links open in a new tab.

+* Browser Testing

+Love Light Photography has been manually tested in Google Chrome, Microsoft Edge, Mozilla Firefox and Safari.

+    * Verified that all images worked correctly
+    * Verified that design and structure was consistent across all browsers.
+    * Verfied responsiveness across all browsers.

+* Bugs Fixed

+### HTML Validation
+    The following error was presented once the website was placed through W3C HTML Validator.

+    The problem was googled and an answer found in stack overflow helped solve the issue.
+To rectify this the width and height attributes were added to the footer asset images.

+    This resolved the error above but produced a new error.
+The one below.

+    It said that the width and height attributes in the footer images produced " Expected a digit but saw p instead".
+Once I removed the px from the width and height attributes, it cleared that error up.

+### Resonisiveness
+    Chrome Devtools was initially used to test the responsiveness of the website.
+However it proved to be somewhat inconsistent with results despite no code being changed.
+Therefore another Chrome extension was used, Viweport Resizer and a website, Responsive Design Checker was used in conjunction with Chrome Devtools to make sure the website was fully responsive.

+    There was overflow issues that couldnt be dermined easily once certain screen sizes were reached, the mobile screen size.
+To help identify the overflow issues a piece of code was used to outline all the elements on a page, allowing the elements that didnt line up to be identified.

 # Deployment

 # Credits